elliotec/elliotec.com/source/posts/2015-02-20-modules-and-monoliths.html.markdown

 on the web much more accessible to people with or without programming skills, and drastically increased the speed of doing so.

+I hear a lot of people that don't like Rails give their primary reason for disliking it as "It's just too much magic."
+What the hell is that supposed to mean!?
+Who doesn't love magic?
+Why would you want to waste time configuring things and wiring up stuff under the hood when you can scaffold and ship a product much sooner?
+Rails was built to remove the repetition of common architecture patterns, and did it very well.
+It baffles me that people want to redo this because they're afraid of "magic."

-You still have to know a bit of HTML, CSS, and JavaScript to get your way around Rails, but you can take shortcuts with those too, like templating with ERB, using CSS frameworks like Bootstrap or Thoughtbot's Refills, and of course jQuery, which has become bafflingly rejected recently by a lot of the JavaScript community in favor of worse solutions.
+You still have to know a bit of HTML, CSS, and JavaScript to get your way around Rails, but you can take shortcuts with those too, like templating with ERB, using CSS frameworks like Bootstrap or [Thoughtbot's Refills](http://refills.bourbon.io), and of course jQuery, which has become startlingly rejected recently by a lot of the JavaScript community.

 Some proponents of the full stack JavaScript world are attracted to the "one language to rule them all" idea, but most implementations of JS